nepi-engine/nepi_rui/README.md

 ## Run

+TODO luke - write instructions for running in prod

 ### Development

 When developing, always source the devenv.sh to ensure the correct versions of python, node and define environment variables: